A lifetime of changes…

 - The loss of certain roles

-Family caregivers of older adults also face challenges.
+Caregivers of older adults also face challenges.
 The risk of burnout is high.
-The person may also feel strong feelings of guilt, anger, resentment, depression, anxiety, or grief.
-In caring for their loved one, they may struggle with:
+Caregivers may feel strong feelings of guilt, anger, resentment, depression, anxiety, or grief.
+In caring for the person, they may struggle with:

 - the change in relationship: new roles, different dynamics